-Game designers must balance a diverse range of responsibilities and capabilities that are sometimes called the GAME DESIGNER TOOLBOX, that falls into three main areas: Design Skills, Prototyping and Communication skills.
+Game designers must balance a diverse range of responsibilities and capabilities that make up the ultimate GAME DESIGNER TOOLBOX/GAME DESIGN TOOLBOX.
+These essential core competencies fall into three main areas: Design Skills, Prototyping, and Communication skills.

-Mastering and synergizing these three competencies forms a solid foundation for success as a game designer.
-In this section, we’ll explore the components of each in greater depth.
-Let’s analyze what constitutes well-rounded design, prototyping, and communication aptitude.
+Mastering and synergizing these three areas forms a solid foundation for your success as a game designer.
+In this section, we’ll explore the components of each in greater depth, analyzing exactly what constitutes well-rounded design, rapid prototyping, and clear communication aptitude.

-GAME DESIGNER TOOLBOX or Core Game Designer Capabilities
+GAME DESIGN TOOLBOX or Core Game Designer Capabilities

 Design Skills